 We recognise the numerous impacts that the Hub’s activities have on the environment, from carbon to water, energy to waste.
 We seek to develop creative solutions to respond to this impact and are working to track, offset, and reduce our footprints.
 Some of our practical solutions include: holding webinars and cross-Hub events online, and using web-based communication tools where possible, reducing the need to meet in person (while acknowledging the water-data-energy nexus); using public transport as far as possible; opting for recycled materials for any branded items; combining carbon offsetting with community engagement and school education; providing Hub members with reusable water bottles and replacing individual single-use bottles with water refill stations; and when overseas travel is necessary, aligning face-to-face meetings with fieldwork and research opportunities to maximise use of the journey.

 Equality, diversity, inclusion

 The Hub works across five geographical regions, bringing together a diverse range of researchers and partners.
-Our diversity – of ideas, cultures and experiences – is one of our strengths that will shape our research programme and our ability to influence change.
-This diversity is an important strength in tackling water security globally, because it provides opportunities for collaboration, learning, and innovation among our Collaboratories.
+Our diversity – of ideas, cultures, and experiences – is one of our strengths that shapes our research programme and our ability to influence change.
+This diversity is an important strength in tackling water security globally, providing opportunities for collaboration, learning, and innovation among our Collaboratories.

 Inclusion underpins diversity.
 Through secondments, training, and informal networks, the Hub has taken a proactive approach to ensuring every member of our team has equal opportunities to succeed.
 In working with our partners, the Hub strives to achieve a balance in characteristics such as gender, religion and ethnicity, while being aware of local social and cultural sensitivities.